Your score is 57, on a scale of 0 (low self-monitor) to 100 (high self-monitor). You are neither a high nor low self-monitor.

 This test is based on work done in the 70's by a psychology researcher name Mark Snyder (The Many Me's of the Self-Monitor)

-Identity, as danah boyd (MIT Media Lab) argues in her identity thesis, can be seen as having two levels: an inner identity, and that identity which we present to the world.
+Identity can be seen as having two levels: an inner identity, and that identity which we present to the world.
 Low self monitors tie their inner and outer identity together, meaning that they show their true emotions to those around them.
 High self monitors hold their inner identity separate from their outer identity, meaning that they can adapt and change how others see them as needs be.
 In the on-line community, high self monitors are more likely to have multiple email addresses or IM accounts to help mitigate and control their appearance and knowledge about them.

 Link to your results!

 Just copy and paste the following HTML code into any webboard, blog, or page to link to your results!